AramZS/notebook/README.md

 - `isBasedOn:` This page is a direct other page and should be considered a replica or summary of that page.
 - `date:` intended publishing time.
 - `aliases:` YAML list of other ways to refer to this page besides filename.
+- `republish:` Designate a YAML list of TLDs or source list names which you wish to republish to.
+Processing of a republish event is up to the receiving site and may be an entirely new page or the absorption of the page into an existing page, or a denial.
+- `tags:`  to add keywords in a YAML list.

 ### Folder Structure